TommyJackson85/band-website/README.md

 Wireframes, mockups, diagrams
-I used the Iron Maiden website (https://ironmaiden.com/) and Metallica's website (https://www.metallica.com/) for design and content inspiration, however I kept the design as possible for this website.
+I used the Iron Maiden website (https://ironmaiden.com/) and Metallica's website (https://www.metallica.com/) for design and content inspiration, however I kept the design as simple possible for this website.

 ## Features